snendev/snen.dev/entries/themes-when-bad-at-colors.md

 ## Thinking with Themes

 First, I needed to solve the engineering side of this.
 I already knew some techniques for building "theme-rich" UI components in React, and so I started by creating some structures around these techniques.
-(These can be found in the `theme.tsx` file for the source code of the website.)
-[TODO SNEN: LINK HERE.]() Once the theme was integrated into my components, React could decide itself what the particular shade of any given hue it should use in each case.
+(These can be found in the [`theme.tsx`](/git/snen.dev/tree/main/src/client/app/theme.tsx) file in the site's source code.)
+Once the theme was integrated into my components, React could decide itself what the particular shade of any given hue it should use in each case.

 I also had to pick my colors, so I had to build some controls to tweak the theme live.
 These are usable on this website at the [theme-explorer](/theme-explorer), so feel free to go mess with it!